-4.2 Values views of the state
+4.2 Nondeterministic state

 Over the time interval corresponding to an event, e, within a particular time band, one can extract the set, ss, of actual states that occur in that interval.
 Unfortunately, the set of states view doesn't reflect the reality of observing multiple variables, all of which are evolving over time.
 For example, if we have two variables x and y which are both initially zero, and if in quick succession x changes to one and then y changes to one, then there is no point at which the state has x with value zero and y with value one.
-The set of states for this transition is ss, above.
-However, a program sampling the two variables may first sample x and get zero and then sample y and get one, i.e. obtain a state $\{x \mapsto 0, y \mapsto 1\}$, which is not in ss.
+However, a program sampling the two variables may first sample x and get zero and then sample y and get one.